chrisblakely01/react-node-recipe-app/README.md

-Sure!
-Here's a README for the [React-Node Recipe App](https://github.com/chrisblakely01/react-node-recipe-app):

----

 # React-Node Recipe App 🍲

 Welcome to the React-Node Recipe App!
 This application allows users to view, add, and manage their favorite recipes.
 It's built using React for the frontend and Node.js with Prisma for the backend.